Sufficient symmetry conditions for free boundary minimal annuli to be the critical catenoid: Uniqueness of the critical catenoid

 By the symmetry principle (Theorem \ref{thm:symmetry principle}), the following conditions are equivalent to the conditions on $\partial \Sigma$.

-\textbf{Conditions on $\Sigma$} \begin{outline} \1 The reflection symmetries through two coordinate planes. \1 The reflection symmetry through a coordinate plane with an additional condition. \2 The reflection plane $\Pi$ does not meet $\partial \Sigma$. \2 The reflection plane $\Pi$ intersects $\partial \Sigma$ and the two components of $\partial \Sigma$ are congruent. \1 The rotoreflection symmetry by $A:=B\circ R\in O(3)$, where $R$ is the reflection through a coordinate plane $\Pi$ with $\Pi\cap \partial \Sigma=\phi$, and $B$ is a rotation about the axis perpendicular to $\Pi$. \2 $B$ is an irrational rotation. \2 $B$ is a rotation by an angle $\theta:=\frac{b}{a}\cdot \pi$, where $a$ and $b$ are odd numbers and they are relatively primes. \end{outline}
+\textbf{Conditions on $\Sigma$} \begin{outline} \1 The reflection symmetries through two distinct planes. \1 The reflection symmetry through a plane with an additional condition. \2 The reflection plane $\Pi$ does not meet $\partial \Sigma$. \2 The reflection plane $\Pi$ intersects $\partial \Sigma$ and the two components of $\partial \Sigma$ are congruent. \1 The rotoreflection symmetry by $A:=B\circ R\in O(3)$, where $R$ is the reflection through a plane $\Pi$ with $R(f_1)=f_2$, and $B$ is a rotation about the axis perpendicular to $\Pi$. \2 $B$ is an irrational rotation. \2 $B$ is a rotation by an angle $\theta:=\frac{b}{a}\cdot \pi$, where $a$ is an odd number and $a$ and $b$ are relatively prime. \end{outline}